-Contractor with less than three employees. - Except as provided in this section, a contractor is not subject to the Workmen's Compensation Act though engaged in extrahazardous activity unless he expressly elects to come under it, if he has less than four (now three) employees.
+Contractor with less than four employees. - Except as provided in this section, a contractor is not subject to the Workmen's Compensation Act though engaged in extrahazardous activity unless he expressly elects to come under it, if he has less than four employees.
 1945-46 Op.
-Att'y Gen. No. 45-4711.
+Att'y Gen. No. 4711.

-Where an employer employs four (now three) or more persons in the business he was required to carry workmen's compensation insurance or to exempt himself from the Workmen's Compensation Act.
+Where an employer employs four or more persons in the business he was required to carry workmen's compensation insurance or to exempt himself from the Workmen's Compensation Act.
 Castillo v.
 Juarez, 80 N.M.
 196, 453 P.2d 217 (Ct.
 App.
 1969).

-Employer covered where employees for all proprietorships totaled more than three. - Defendant who solely owned and operated three businesses as sole proprietorships, and who cumulatively employed a total of four (now three) or more employees in those three sole proprietorships, was an employer under this act, even though the business for which claimant worked did not employ four employees.
+Employer covered where employees for all proprietorships totaled more than four. - Defendant who solely owned and operated three businesses as sole proprietorships, and who cumulatively employed a total of four or more employees in those three sole proprietorships, was an employer under this act, even though the business for which claimant worked did not employ four employees.
 Clark v.
 Electronic City, 90 N.M.
 477, 565 P.2d 348 (Ct.
 App.
 1977).